ucbrise/clipper/containers/container_implementation.md

      # Ignore the extraneous final null terminator by using a -1 slice
      inputs = np.array(raw_concatenated_content.split('\0')[:-1], dtype=np.string_)
      ```

+### Serializing Prediction Responses
+Prediction responses are float values.
+These should be serializd via byte encoding in little endian format.

 #### For additional deserialization references, see `clipper/containers/python/rpc.py`